 We achieved Enhanced Healthy Schools.
 This was a joint partnership between staff and pupils who made and implemented suggestions about eating more healthily.

-At William Read Primary School and Nursery, we understand and value the importance of mental health and well-being.
+At William Read Primary Academy, we understand and value the importance of mental health and well-being.
 Our aim is to support parents/carers and children with promoting positive mental health.
 With this in mind, we will be focusing on areas such as resilience, empathy and mindfulness when we return to school.
 As well as our pastoral staff who support our children and parents, we will also be sending regular well being updates from local organisations and are adding a well-being area to our school website with useful links and resources.